Skip to main content

 Tankless water heaters can be a great way to reduce your home energy costs and heat your water in a more environmentally-friendly way; however, they aren’t suitable for every property.
 Before going through with replacing your water heater, it’s important to understand the pros and cons of instant hot water to determine if this technology is right for you.

-Many property owners can benefit from tankless hot water, but it’s important to understand what makes a property more or less suitable for installation prior to signing an installation contract.
-Water usage patterns, environmental factors, and your current home’s wiring and piping setup can all help determine whether it’s worth it to buy a tankless hot water system for your property.
+Many property owners can benefit from tankless hot water, but it's important to understand what makes a property more or less suitable for installation prior to signing an installation contract.
+Water usage patterns, environmental factors, and your current home's wiring and piping setup can all help determine whether buying a tankless hot water system for your property is worth it.

 Hot water use patterns

-A primary consideration when comparing on-demand hot water with traditional storage tank hot water setups is your water use.
-Specifically, tankless water heaters need to be sized based on how much hot water you use at any one given time.
-In some cases, tankless may not be able to provide enough hot water to sufficiently cover all of your usage at once, unless you install a point-of-use system for each faucet.
+Your water use is a primary consideration when comparing on-demand hot water with traditional storage tank hot water setups.
+Tankless water heaters need to be sized based on how much hot water you use at any given time.
+In some cases, tankless may not provide enough hot water to sufficiently cover all of your usage at once unless you install a point-of-use system for each faucet.

 Most on-demand water heaters provide water in the range of one to five gallons per minute (GPM).
 For reference, a high-flow showerhead might have a flow rate of 2.5 GPM, and a washing machine can go up to 3 GPM.
 If you plan on spreading out your hot water usage throughout the day, a whole-house tankless hot water system might be right for you.
 Alternatively, if you expect peaks in hot water usage, you may need to install several point-of-use systems or stick with a traditional storage tank to avoid running out of hot water suddenly.